Gould Street Generating Station

 The Gould Street Generating Station was a former 100 MW electric generating plant operated by Exelon that was located on Gould Street in south Baltimore, Maryland, USA.
 The plant was adjacent to an elevated section of freeway I-95 and was south of the Riverside neighborhood and west of the Locust Point neighborhood of Baltimore.
 The plant site, located on the shore of the Middle Branch of the Patapsco River, was used for the generation of electric power for over one hundred years before being shut down on June 1, 2019.
 The site was purchased by Greenspring Realty Partners, Inc. for $3.1 million in December 2019.
 Demolition began in October 2020.
 The original brick buildings, the large storage tanks behind them, and other minor structures on the southwest portion of the property were demolished as of March 2021, but as of April 2022 the larger steel building to the northeast on the property remains.
 A large portion of the property was acquired by Weller Development in July 2021 and the future of the remaining structure and the property is not known.

 Plant description

 Electric output from the Gould Street Generating Station was provided by Unit 3, which consists of a natural gas-fired boiler and steam turbine.
-Water from the Patapsco River was used as the heat sink of the condensor for the steam turbine.
-The plant also had a 250 kW emergency generator intended to be used during power outages to provide back-up power to start Unit 3.
+Water from the Patapsco River was used as the heat sink of the condenser for the steam turbine.
+The plant also had a 250 kW emergency generator for use during power outages to provide black start power to start Unit 3.